PatrickMurphy22/Capital-City-Quiz/README.md

 There is a high likely hood that there will be citys and capitals that the user has never heard of, after a few rounds of this quiz the user will be a geographical genuis.

+This Quiz was developed mobile first as per industry standard.

 ---

 ## Header